ansys/pyensight/doc/source/calc_functions.rst

 .. note::
     In literature, stagnation pressure is used interchangeably with total pressure.
-    The stagnation pressure (or total pressure) use two different equations depending upon the flow regime: compressible or incompressible.
-EnSight has chosen to define Stagnation Pressure using the compressible flow equation (above), and Total Pressure using the incompressible flow equation (see Total Pressure below).
+    The stagnation pressure (or total pressure) uses two different equations, depending upon the flow regime: compressible or incompressible.
+EnSight has chosen to define stagnation pressure using the compressible flow equation (above) and total pressure using the incompressible flow equation (see :ref:`PressT() <PresT>`).

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 30 70

     * - density